-The most common is the .
-This is rated at 7.2 Ah at 70 F and 5.6 Ah at -20 F. Based on the Li/SO2 chemistry, in use the US Military in communications applications over the past 10 – 15 years, this type was the only lithium technology currently available that has a proven successful record in combat situations.
-With a nominal 200 mA drain in typical use, the could provide 28 hours of operation at the minimum temperature.One of the leading manufacturers of is Saft.
-The company produces three versions of the battery: the BA 5590 Sulfur Dioxide and Manganese Dioxide (LiMnO2) are used as primary sources while Lithium Rechargeable (BA 2590 Li-ion) are gradually replacing some primary batteries in military equipment.
+The most common battery is the BA 5590.
+This battery is rated at 7.2 Ah at 70 F and 5.6 Ah at -20 F. Based on the Li/SO2 chemistry, in use the US Military in communications applications over the past 10 – 15 years, this type was the only lithium technology currently available that has a proven successful record in combat situations.
+With a nominal 200 mA drain in typical use, the battery could provide 28 hours of operation at the minimum temperature.One of the leading manufacturers of BA 5590 is Saft.
+The company produces three versions of the BA 5590 battery: the BA 5590 Lithium Sulfur Dioxide and Lithium Manganese Dioxide (LiMnO2) are used as primary sources while Lithium Rechargeable (BA 2590 Li-ion) are gradually replacing some primary batteries in military equipment.
 In the period 1999 – 2003 Saft delivered 1,000,000 BA-5590 batteries to the US Military, and was the largest supplier of batteries during the 2003 war in Iraq.